barrybecker4/TutorMatch/README.md

 * To the requester to let them know that their request has been made, and provide a link to a feedback form.
 * To the tutor requested to let them know to make tutoring arrangements with requester, and also provide a link to a progress form that can be filled out to track tutoring progress over time.
 * To administrator(s) to notify of the new pairing and to review it.
 * Optionally, to the teacher who's course it is.
-The configuration can specify teachers that should be emails for specific courses.
+The configuration can specify teachers that should be emailed for specific courses.

 A [configuration spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0ArK43-kBNSp0dHZhWFFpaHZrSVp5V2lYSzlKWEZiSmc#gid=0) is specified that provides the resources (such as forms, spreadsheets, and emails) to use when deployed.